veksh/cloudresume/data/markdown/cv-long.md

     - Helped to migrate and localise ERP, HR and accounting apps
     - Implemented Active Directory and file sharing services in HQ and shops, migrated user accounts, set up automated synchronisation with HR database
     - Migrated mail accounts from Exchange and Office365 to on-premise Communigate server
-- Datacenter refresh: designed and implemented new computing infrastructure for enterprise applications
+- Data Centre refresh: designed and implemented new computing infrastructure for enterprise applications
     - Sized, budgeted and ordered servers, storage and networking hardware, engineering infrastructure (HWAC, UPS, racks) and network links for 2 new data centres (Saint Petersburg and Moscow)
     - Supervised equipment installation, configuration and wiring
     - Provisioned Fibre Channel storage, configured data and storage network, WAN links